BB84

 BB84 relies on two pillars of quantum physics

-- the - it is impossible to copy an arbitrary quantum state without knowing what it is, and
+- the no-cloning theorem - it is impossible to copy an arbitrary quantum state without knowing what it is, and

-- the - measuring a quantum state in a superposition irreversibly collapses it into 1 of the possible eigenstates.
+- the wavefunction collapse - measuring a quantum state in a superposition irreversibly collapses it into 1 of the possible eigenstates.

 Objective

 Alice and Bob are physically separate and want to exchange messages securely.
-One way is to generate and use that to encrypt messages.
-Keys that are reused can be guessed by eavesdroppers so are used to securely generate and distribute new secret keys.
+One way is to generate a secret key that only Alice and Bob know and use that to encrypt messages.
+Keys that are reused can be guessed by eavesdroppers so key distribution protocols are used to securely generate and distribute new secret keys.

 Prerequisites